White Chocolate Cranberry Salted Pistachio Drop Cookies

 That and a cookie basket the size of a small child?
 “Uh uh..no way”, she said adamantly.

 “Yeah, but you can add these, they’ll love you!”
-I said, gently pushng one of the baskets against her arm, watching it leave a dent, almost swallowing her thin arm with its bulging cookie core.
+I said, gently pushing one of the baskets against her, watching the cookie bulk create a dent in her thin arm.

-“No, Lisa..it’s too much…really…” she said, sounding a little terrified as she moved away from the basket of evil pressing harder against her flesh.
+“No, Lisa..it’s too much…really…” she said, sounding a little terrified as she moved away from the basket of evil multiplying cookies pressing harder against her flesh.